-Cortisone injections, otherwise know as steroid injections, are powerful anti-inflammatory treatment used to help relieve pain and inflammation and, in some instances, cure the condition treated.
+Cortisone injections, otherwise known as steroid injections, are a powerful anti-inflammatory treatment used to help relieve pain and inflammation and, in some instances, cure the condition treated.
 They are most commonly injected into larger joints such as knees, ankles and elbows but can also be injected into smaller joints such as metatarsals in the feet.

 The injection is usually combined with a local anaesthetic which can help to provide immediate relief from pain.

 How Long Does Cortisone/Steroid Injections Last?

-Patients can feel immediate relief after the procedure, but it can take up to a week for pain to settle.
+Patients can feel immediate relief after the procedure, but it can take up to a week for the pain to settle.
 In some cases, the injections can be long-lasting and may give pain relief from a month to a year.
-Dependent on the type of condition, cortisone injections can give permanent resolution.
+Dependent on the type of condition, cortisone injections can give a permanent resolution.

 How Many Injections Can I Have?

 One injection can provide resolution, but a maximum of three injections can be given in a year.
 Smaller doses can be given at six-weekly intervals or sooner if required.

 - Bunion pain/arthritis